FDA Clinical Trials

 One way an IRB ensures participant protection is with its review of informed consents.
 A signed informed consent is evidence that the document and other pertinent information regarding the study has been provided to the prospective individual seeking to participate in the research.
 An IRB review of informed consents also ensures an institution’s compliance with appropriate regulations.

 Participating in a Clinical Trial: Who, Why & How?

 New medical treatments are typically tested in the people they are designed to help.
-This wasn’t always the case, with most new drug testing historically being performed only in white males.
-Women, blacks and minorities were not being adequately represented, even though more recent studies have shown that drugs often work differently in people of varying ages, races, ethnicities and genders.
+This wasn’t always the case, with most new drug testing historically performed only in white males.
+Women, blacks and minorities were not adequately represented, even though more recent studies have shown that drugs often work differently in people of varying ages, races, ethnicities and genders.
 The FDA is now tasked with ensuring that different groups are included and represented accordingly in clinical trials.